spaceforce-dev/consensioSol/README.md

 This indicator is based on Consensio Trading System by Tyler Jenks.

 What is Relativity?

-According to this trading system, you start by laying 3 Simple Moving Averages:
+According to the Consensio trading system, you start by laying 3 Simple Moving Averages:

 A Long-Term Moving Average (LTMA).
 A Short-Term Moving Average (STMA).
 A Price Moving Average (Price).

 *The "Price" should be A relatively short Moving Average in order to reflect the current price.

 When laying out those 3 Moving averages on top of each other, you discover 13 unique types of relationships:

-Relativity A: Price > STMA, Price > LTMA, STMA > LTMA Relativity B: Price = STMA, Price > LTMA, STMA > LTMA Relativity C: Price < STMA, Price > LTMA, STMA > LTMA Relativity D: Price < STMA, Price = LTMA, STMA > LTMA Relativity E: Price < STMA, Price < LTMA, STMA > LTMA Relativity F: Price < STMA, Price < LTMA, STMA = LTMA Relativity G: Price < STMA, Price < LTMA, STMA < LTMA Relativity H: Price = STMA, Price < LTMA, STMA < LTMA Relativity I: Price > STMA, Price < LTMA, STMA < LTMA Relativity J: Price > STMA, Price = LTMA, STMA < LTMA Relativity K: Price > STMA, Price > LTMA, STMA < LTMA Relativity L: Price > STMA, Price > LTMA, STMA = LTMA Relativity M: Price = STMA, Price = LTMA, STMA = LTMA So what's the big deal, you may ask?
+Relativity A: Price > STMA, Price > LTMA, STMA > LTMA

+Relativity B: Price = STMA, Price > LTMA, STMA > LTMA

+Relativity C: Price < STMA, Price > LTMA, STMA > LTMA

+Relativity D: Price < STMA, Price = LTMA, STMA > LTMA

+Relativity E: Price < STMA, Price < LTMA, STMA > LTMA

+Relativity F: Price < STMA, Price < LTMA, STMA = LTMA

+Relativity G: Price < STMA, Price < LTMA, STMA < LTMA

+Relativity H: Price = STMA, Price < LTMA, STMA < LTMA

+Relativity I: Price > STMA, Price < LTMA, STMA < LTMA

+Relativity J: Price > STMA, Price = LTMA, STMA < LTMA

+Relativity K: Price > STMA, Price > LTMA, STMA < LTMA

+Relativity L: Price > STMA, Price > LTMA, STMA = LTMA

+Relativity M: Price = STMA, Price = LTMA, STMA = LTMA

+So what's the big deal, you may ask?

 For the market to go from Bullish State (type A) to Bearish state (type G), the Market must pass through Relativity B, C, D, E, F.

 For the market to go from Bearish State (type G) to Bullish state (type A), the Market must pass through Relativity H, I, J, K, L.

 Knowing This principle helps you better plan when to enter a market, and when to exit a market, when to Lower your position and when to strengthen your position.